SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.1.1

+Fixed the severe issue of failing to launch server.

 ### 1.1.0

 Updated following content: